-Can you see a person having a particularly strong influence over a loved one when it comes to their health or financial decisions?
+- Can you see a person having a particularly strong influence over a loved one when it comes to their health or financial decisions?

-Has a loved one’s Power of Attorney or legal representation changed without any consultation with family or close friends?
+- Has a loved one’s Power of Attorney or legal representation changed without any consultation with family or close friends?

-These are all warning signs of undue influence, where pressure or coercion has been placed on the will maker resulting in changes to their will and authorities such as Power of Attorney.
+Undue Influence is where pressure or coercion has been placed on the will-maker, resulting in changes to their will and authorities, such as Power of Attorney.

-How to identify undue influence:
+How to identify Undue Influence

 - Influencer begins to intervene in personal relationships.